Neumi/open_echo/documentation/contributing.md

 This project welcomes contributions from the community.
 There are 3 main aspects to the project:

-- Hardware, the TUSS4470 shields which can be used to power transducers
+- Hardware, the TUSS4470 shields which can be used to drive transducers
 - Firmware, written in arduino IDE and uploaded to various microcontroller boards (which the TUSS4470 shields connect to)
 - Software, python code for viewing the outputs from the firmware/hardware (in future also to be used for configuring them!)